GMLC-TDC/HELICS/docs/installation/windows.md

 This section will layout the setting up of MSYS2 to compile and install HELICS.
 This guide will describe all the packages and install instructions for a 64bit build.

 ### Setting up MSYS2 ###
-MSYS2 provides a linux like terminal environment on your Windows system.
+MSYS2 provides a Linux like terminal environment on your Windows system.
 MSYS2 can be installed from [here](https://www.msys2.org/).
 Once MSYS2 has been installed start up msys2.exe.
 Follow first time updates as described on the MSYS2 website.
 After MSYS2 has been successfully updated Some packages need to be installed in order to configure and build HELICS.
 The following packages need to be installed:
 - base-devel
 - mingw-w64-x86_64-toolchain
 - git